SuperCaliMan/ArduinoRobot/README.md

 ### Prerequisites

-Do you have device bluetooth for your pc, for dialog between pc and Arduino
+You have device bluetooth for your pc, to dialog between pc and Arduino

 ## Running